-Ultimately, we would like to build towards a theory of traffic aggregation.
-For example, what do we get when we merge together two already-large conglomerates, say for traffic engineering purposes?
-The work described here is modest in scope compared with this goal.
-We look at one of the simplest conglomerate properties we could investigate: how a conglomerate's packets are distributed among its component addresses, and how those addresses aggregate.
-However, these properties are relevant to many models of conglomerates, such as models of how they are routed by the network; and it turns out that even these simple properties exhibit surprisingly rich structure.
+We tackle a relatively modest question, one of the simplest conglomerate properties we could investigate: What is the structure of addresses in IPv4 traffic?
+In particular, how are packets distributed among a conglomerate's component addresses, and how do those addresses aggregate?
+The answers to these questions are relevant to many models of conglomerates, such as models of how they are routed by the network, and it turns out that addresses in IP traffic exhibit surprisingly rich structure.

-The paper body begins with descriptions of our methodology and data sets (Sections 3 and 4).
-We then examine the factors that give rise to an interesting property of aggregates, namely that the distribution of packets per destination prefix aggregate has a heavy, Pareto-like tail (Section 5).
-This is related to the well-known "mice and elephants" phenomenon, whereby some flows contain vastly more packets than others.
-By applying different types of random shuffling, however, we show that address structure-the arrangement of active addresses in the address space-has a greater effect on aggregate packet counts than the per-flow packet distribution, at least for medium-to-large aggregates such as /16s.
-This motivates our investigation of address structure, since we must understand it before we can understand the independently important property of aggregate packet counts.
+We begin with descriptions of our methodology and data sets (Sections III and IV).
+In particular, we motivate our widespread use of destination-prefix aggregation, where two packets are in the same p-aggregate if their destination addresses share a p-bit prefix.
+We then examine factors contributing to the observed distribution of packets per destination-prefix aggregate, which has a heavy, Pareto-like tail (Section V).
+This is related to the well-known "mice and elephants" phenomenon, whereby most flows are small, but some flows contain vastly more packets than the average.
+By applying different types of random shuffling, we show that address structure-the arrangement of active addresses in the address space-has a greater effect on aggregate packet counts than the arrangement of packets into flows, at least for medium-to-large aggregates such as /16s.
+This motivates our investigation of address structure itself.

-When examined spatially, as in Figure 2, the structure of the set of addresses in a trace appears broadly self-similar: some structural features reappear at different scales.
-We therefore explore fractal address models in Section 6.
-It turns out that real address structures may usefully be analyzed using a two-parameter multifractal model.
-This parsimonious model captures much, though not all, of the address structure observed in our traces, and provides promise both as a means for accurately synthesizing address structures for simulation purposes, and for providing an analytic framework for further exploring aggregation properties.
+Under visual examination, the set of addresses in a trace appears broadly self-similar: some structural features reappear at different scales.
+(For example, see Fig. 1.)
+We therefore explore fractal address models in Section VI.
+It turns out that our example address structures are well-described by a two-parameter multifractal model.
+This parsimonious model captures much, though not all, of the address structure observed in our traces, and provides promise both for synthesizing realistic address structures for simulation, and as an analytic framework for further study.
 This model is the paper's core result.

-In Section 7, we further explore our data sets and our model using concepts and analytic tools designed for analyzing address structures.
-We finish in Section 8 with a look at how address structure properties vary: over time, from site to site, and for different types of traffic.
-We find that the structure of aggregates seen at a site is steady over time, that different sites exhibit distinctly different address structures, and that broadly distributed traffic patterns such as the Code Red 1 and 2 worms of July and August 2001 have, not
+In Section VII, we further explore our data sets and our model using concepts and analytic tools designed for analyzing address structures.
+We finish in Section VIII with a look at how address structure properties vary: over time, from site to site, and for different types of traffic.
+We find that the structure of aggregates seen at a site is steady over time, that different sites exhibit distinctly different address structures, and that broadly distributed traffic patterns such as the Code Red 1 and 2 worms of July and August 2001 have, not surprisingly, their own striking signature.